oknozor/toml-bombadil/website/content/docs/profiles-and-themes/profile-variables.md

 # ...
 ```

-And your default profiles variable look like this :
+And your default profiles variable look like this:

 ```toml
 # ~/bombadil-example/vars.toml